davidpacold/davidpacold/README.md

 - 👋 Hi, I’m @davidpacold
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning all about Twilio!
+- 🌱 I’m currently learning all about Devops and Application Security!
 - 📫 How to reach me: Find me on Linkedin @ https://linkedin.com/in/davidpacold

 <!---